OCR_DigitalBannerAd_1180x140_201811__Option1_R1_Proof.png

 Kevin McDonald - Assistant General Manager, Avalanche & General Manager, Colorado Eagles

-km.pngKevin McDonald enters his first season as the General Manager of the Eagles, while also serving in his first year as Assistant General Manager for the NHL's Colorado Avalanche.
+Kevin McDonald enters his third season as the General Manager of the Eagles, while also serving in his third year as Assistant General Manager for the NHL's Colorado Avalanche.

 McDonald was the recipient of the 2022 Thomas Ebright Memorial Award, which is annually presented for outstanding career contributions to the American Hockey League.
-He served as the General Manager of the Blues' American Hockey League affiliate beginning in 2018 and in that role, was also a pro scout for St. Lous.
-With his guidance and input in the team personnel decisions, McDonald played an important role in the Blues capturing the 2019 Stanley Cup Championship.
+He served as the General Manager of the Blues' American Hockey League affiliate beginning in 2018 and in that role, was also a pro scout for St. Louis.
+With his guidance and input in team personnel decisions, McDonald played an important role in the Blues capturing the 2019 Stanley Cup Championship.

 The Lawrence, Massachusetts, native joined the Blues organization prior to the 2001-02 season as a professional scout and was promoted to Director of Professional Scouting within two seasons, taking on the role in 2003.
-McDonald took on the role of General Manager of the Blues' former AHL affiliate, peoria Rivermen, in June 2005 before being named an Assistant General Manager for St. Louis in May 2009.
+McDonald took on the role of General Manager of the Blues' former AHL affiliate, the Peoria Rivermen, in June 2005 before being named an Assistant General Manager for St. Louis in May 2009.

 McDonald began his career in professional hockey in 1988 as a member of the New York Rangers' communications department.
-Following the Rangers' Stanley Cup Championship run i 1993-94, he moved into the Rangers' hockey operations and worked as an assistant to Rangers General Manager Neil Smith during the lockout shortened 1994-95 season.
+Following the Rangers' Stanley Cup Championship run in 1993-94, he moved into the Rangers' hockey operations department and worked as an assistant to Rangers General Manager Neil Smith during the lockout shortened 1994-95 season.

-McDonald resides in North Andover, Massachusetts, where he lives with his wife Lauren, his two children Sean and Kayleigh, and his three step-children Joseph, Jenna and Daniel.
+McDonald resides in North Andover, Massachusetts, where he lives with his wife Lauren, his two children Sean and Kayleigh, and his three step-children Joseph, Jenna, and Daniel.

 Coaching Staff

-Greg Cronin - Head Coach
+Mark Letestu - Head Coach

 Tim Branham - Assistant Coach